A Penobscot Bay Summer Getaway

 Penobscot Narrows Bridge & Observatory & Fort Knox

-The Penobscot Narrows Bridge Observatory is a must-do in the Penobscot Bay area.
-A speedy elevator whisks you up 420 feet in the air for a 360-degree view of the Maine coast and Fort Knox Historic Site.
+The Penobscot Narrows Bridge Observatory is a must-visit in the Penobscot Bay area.
+A quick elevator ride takes you 420 feet above the Penobscot River, offering breathtaking 360-degree views of the Maine coast, surrounding islands, and the Fort Knox Historic Site.

 Brooksville